Raga Aberi: Production

-Produced by Shankar and the Epidemics, the album was recorded at Syntasy Studios.
+Produced by Shankar and the Epidemics, the album was recorded at Syntasy Studios, San Francisco.
 Shankar's wife, Caroline, played the tamboura drone.
 Shankar employed the ragam tanam pallavi form on Raga Aberi.
 He played a 10-string double violin.

 Critical reception

-The Edmonton Journal wrote that "if [Shankar]'s one to wear his heart on his sleeve (especially in the opening solo rangam) it's not without careful attention to an almost mystical level of technique, or the considerable intellectual complexity he spins in interacting with the percussionists during the later parts of the raga."
+The Edmonton Journal wrote that, "if [Shankar]'s one to wear his heart on his sleeve (especially in the opening solo rangam) it's not without careful attention to an almost mystical level of technique, or the considerable intellectual complexity he spins in interacting with the percussionists during the later parts of the raga."
 The Republican determined that "Shankar not only plays with breathtaking speed, he's also mastered the art of dynamics, letting the instrument breathe and taking advantage of the violin's full tonal qualities."
 Billboard called the album "masterful."